Please read the following carefully before moving on.

 What if a new student at a school site is transferring from another Pasco County school and is already qualified as free or reduced?
 Does the student need to fill out a new application?

 If the student is transferring from another Pasco County school, they do not need to complete a new application.
 Their meal account and status will transfer with them.
+Any student transferring from outside of Pasco County will need to complete an application.

 May I put my child’s nickname on the application?

 No. Please write your child’s full name that was used to register him/her in school.
+Otherwise the application could be delayed.

 My children attend different Pasco County schools.
 How many applications do I need to complete?

 Only one application listing all students living in your household is required, no matter what schools they attend.
-Make sure that all students are listed in Section 3 of the application.

 My household was approved for reduced price meals.
 What price do I have to pay for meals?